Augmented triangular prism

-In geometry, the augmented triangular prism is a polyhedron constructed by attaching an equilateral square pyramid onto the square face of a triangular prism.
-As a result, it is an example of Johnson solid.
-It can be visualized as the chemical compound, known as capped trigonal prismatic molecular geometry.
+In geometry, the augmented triangular prism is a polyhedron constructed by attaching an equilateral square pyramid onto one of the square faces of a triangular prism.
+As a result, it is an example of a Johnson solid.
+It appears in chemistry as the capped trigonal prismatic molecular geometry.

 Construction

-The augmented triangular prism is composite: it can be constructed from a triangular prism by attaching an equilateral square pyramid to one of its square faces, a process known as augmentation.
+The augmented triangular prism is a polyhedron that can be constructed from a triangular prism by attaching an equilateral square pyramid to one of its square faces, a process known as augmentation.
 This square pyramid covers the square face of the prism, so the resulting polyhedron has six equilateral triangles and two squares as its faces.
-A convex polyhedron in which all faces are regular is Johnson solid.
+A convex polyhedron whose faces are all regular polygons, but which is not uniform, is a Johnson solid, named after American mathematician Norman W. Johnson who listed the 92 such polyhedra.
 The augmented triangular prism is among them, enumerated as the forty-ninth Johnson solid $J_{49}$.

+Related to the aforementioned construction, the augmented triangular prism is a composite polyhedron.
+A polyhedron is said to be composite if, when being sliced by a plane, the pieces result in two or more convex polyhedra with regular polygonal faces.
+The augmented triangular prism can be sliced into one equilateral square pyramid and a triangular prism; these are non-composite or elementary polyhedra.